 - Rushing to buy.
 Most of this post is about decisions made that weren’t thoroughly researched or thought through so now I take the time to do research or find inspiring rooms that I can mimic.
 Hello pinterest!
 Trust me that it’s worth the time to research what you like and take the time to find the right pieces/colors instead of regretting a purchase, even a cheap purchase.

 - Not buying the matching item when you see it.
 UGH!
 Ever regret not buying something when you saw it?
 I regretted this many times, especially with items from Home Goods that can often be there one day and gone the next.
 Do yourself the favor and buy the item and take note on the return policy in case it doesn’t work out!

 - Keeping a style/treatment because everyone else loves it and you don’t.
 OK so this one isn’t really my mistake as it’s more like something I DIDN’T do.
 The previous owners painted it a vertical stripe pattern in the half bathroom on the first floor, which everyone always comments on loving.
 Yes, it’s impressive as most first think it’s wallpaper since the lines are SO straight but it’s never been a design element we love.
-Hopefully that room is getting a total overhaul this year as its one that has poor functionality for our family! #futureblogpostalert
+UPDATE: We eventually did remove these stripes and love the updated look of this powder room!

 - Buying knick knacks that aren’t meaningful.
 I’m not even sure that’s how you spell that term but you know what I mean.
 Trinkets, dodads, tchotchkes <– woah thanks autocorrect as I would’ve never gotten that one.
 Sure you can buy a cool bird sculpture just because you think it’s cool but eventually it will just be another thing on your shelf collecting dust.
 Instead I want the little elements in my home to reflect a vacation, a memory or have a family meaning to them (which, of course, still fit my color scheme or design style).